U.S. Military Power

 - Navy: 346 ships and 624 strike aircraft.

 America’s security interests require the services to have the capacity to handle two major regional conflicts successfully.

-As was the case in 2014, the service chiefs have stated that current and projected levels of funding continue to take a toll on the ability of units to maintain sufficient levels of readiness across the force.
+As was the case in 2015, the service chiefs have stated that current and projected levels of funding continue to take a toll on the ability of units to maintain sufficient levels of readiness across the force.
 Some units have reduced manning.
-Though progress has been made in some areas due to supplemental funding provided by Congress in 2014, the return of full sequestration threatens to undo these gains.
+Though progress has been made in some areas due to funding provided by Congress in 2014 and 2015, the return of further cuts under the Budget Control Act of 2011 threaten to undo these gains.
 For example:

 It is one thing to have the right capabilities to defeat the enemy in battle.
 It is another thing to have a sufficient amount of those capabilities to sustain operations over time and many battles against an enemy, especially when attrition or dispersed operations are significant factors.
 But sufficient numbers of the right capabilities are rather meaningless if the force is unready to engage in the task.

 Scoring.
 In our final assessments, we tried very hard not to convey a higher level of precision than we think is achievable using unclassified, open-source, publicly available documents; not to reach conclusions that could be viewed as based solely on assertions or opinion; and not to rely solely on data and information that can be highly quantified, since simple numbers do not tell the whole story.

 We believe the logic underlying our methodology is sound.
 This Index drew from a wealth of public testimony from senior government officials, from the work of recognized experts in the defense and national security analytic community, and from historical instances of conflict that seemed most appropriate to this project.
 This Index considered several questions, including: